Argentina national under-23 football team: 2012–present

 Argentina failed to qualify for the 2012 Summer Olympics held in London.
 The 2011 South American U-20 Championship qualified the top two teams for the Olympics.
 Argentina failed to qualify in the final stage, finishing 3rd. after Brazil and Uruguay.

 For the 2016 competition held in Rio de Janeiro, most of the players called up for the squad were not given permission to play by their respective clubs, including Paulo Dybala, Mauro Icardi, Matías Kranevitter, Luciano Vietto, Ramiro Funes Mori and goalkeeper Augusto Batalla, among others.
 After the resignation of Gerardo Martino as coach, Julio Olarticoechea (who was the Argentina U-20 coach) was appointed to take over the team.

 At Rio 2016, the squad debuted with a 2–0 loss to Portugal, then defeating Algeria 2–1.
 In the last fixture of group stage, Argentina drew 1–1 with Honduras, which caused the squad finished third in the group, not enough to qualify for the next round.
 Some of Argentina's players were Ángel Correa, Jonathan Calleri and Cristian Pavón.

 In Tokyo 2020, Argentina debuted in group C with a 2–0 loss to Australia, then beating Egypt 1–0.
 The team tied 1–1 to Spain, finishing third in the group and failing to qualify to the next stage.
 Fernando Batista was the head coach.
-Like the previous edition in Rio, several clubs denied their players to play for Argentina, some examples were Gonzalo Montiel, Cristian Romero, Exequiel Palacios, Lautaro Martínez, Julián Álvarez, Lisandro Martínez, Nicolás Domínguez, Nicolás González, and Nahuel Molina (went on vacation after playing the 2020 Copa América); on the other hand, footballers playing for teams outside Argentine were not also allowed to play, such as Matías Zaracho, Nicolás Capaldo, Juan Foyth, Marcos Senesi, and Leonardo Balerdi.
+Like the previous edition in Rio, several clubs denied their players to play for Argentina, some examples were Gonzalo Montiel, Cristian Romero, Exequiel Palacios, Lautaro Martínez, Julián Álvarez, Lisandro Martínez, Nicolás Domínguez, Nicolás González, and Nahuel Molina (went on vacation after playing the 2019 Copa América); on the other hand, footballers playing for teams outside Argentine were not also allowed to play, such as Matías Zaracho, Nicolás Capaldo, Juan Foyth, Marcos Senesi, and Leonardo Balerdi.
 The large list of players denied also included over-23 players Carlos Izquierdoz, Enzo Pérez, Ángel Correa, Nacho Fernández, Sebastián Driussi, Agustín Marchesín, and Juan Musso.

-Team image

-Nicknames

-The Argentina national under-23 football team has been known or nicknamed as the "Albicelestes (White and Sky blue)".

-Home stadium

-Argentina play its home matches on the Estadio Monumental Antonio Vespucio Liberti.